//

 Yes.
 The training must be one hour for nonsupervisory employees and two hours for supervisory employees.

-Can the training be completed individually online?
+Can employees complete the training individually online?

 It depends.
 If an employee or supervisor took compliant training at another employer within the past two years, they need not retake the training.
 Note that the employer still must provide a copy of its anti-harassment policy to all new employees within six (6) months of hire.
 However, each employer is responsible for ensuring that all employees including supervisors, receive training that complies with California training requirements.
 Most employers find it easier to have employees and supervisors retake the training provided by their organization to ensure compliance and avoid potential liability for relying on training provided elsewhere.